benfmiller/cnotes/subnotes/sysAdmin.md

 You can find the instructions here as /public/homework5.txt on the course server.
 Feel free to copy it over to /root/HOMEWORK/ on your student VM.
 }}
+# Server apps: MariaDB Intro {{

+A brief history of MySQL and MariaDB

+    MySQL was originally created in 1995.
+The developers around it formed MySQL AB, a Swedish company, that mainly got its money from support contracts.
+Eventually MySQL became dual / multi-licensed with one of them being the GNU GPL.

+    In 2008 Sun Microsystems purchased MySQL AB for a reported $1 billion although since that time many of the original / main developers have left Sun to form alternative projects.
+There is growing confusion as to who will end up being the driving force behind MySQL in the years to come.
+In January of 2010, Oracle acquired Sun Microsystems.

+    MySQL was designed to be a fast, light-weight database especially suited for the needs of web-based applications.
+Most often the M in "LAMP".
+MySQL is accessible from a large variety of programming languages including Perl, PHP, Python, C, C++ and from Java's ODBC.

+    MySQL has had a reputation of not being as feature complete as Oracle's database products and / or PostgreSQL.
+As a result some database purists turn their noses up at MySQL.
+As MySQL has matured many / most of the "missing features" have either been added or are on the roadmap for a future release.

+    The correct pronunciation of MySQL is "my es que el" and not "my sequel".
+SEQUEL was an IBM database language which was a predecessor to SQL.
+Unfortunately because of some other database products pronouncing SQL as "sequel" it might be the case that more people say it wrong than right.

+    If you want more than that, read the MySQL wikipedia page.

+    Some of the unique features of MySQL are:

+        Multiple database storage engines (table types) - InnoDB allows for transactions Flexible table design - Easily insert columns and alter existing column data-types on-the-fly

+        MariaDB is a community-developed fork of the MySQL and development is led by some of the original MySQL developers.
+MariaDB was forked due to concerns MySQL's acquisition by Oracle Corporation.
+Most Linux distributions provide mariadb.
+        Monty Widenius and his daughters, My and Maria Packages

+    mariadb-bench: MariaDB benchmark scripts and data
+    mariadb-libs: The shared libraries required for MariaDB clients
+    mariadb-server: The MariaDB server and related files
+    mariadb-test: The test suite distributed with MySQL
+    mariadb: MariaDB client programs and shared libraries Additional Packages

+    bytefx-data-mysql: MySQL database connectivity for Mono
+    lua-sql-mysql: MySQL database connectivity for the Lua programming
+    mod_auth_mysql: Basic authentication for the Apache web server using a
+    MySQL-python: An interface to MySQL
+    pam_mysql: PAM module for auth UNIX users using MySQL data base
+    perl-DBD-MySQL: A MySQL interface for perl
+    php-mysql: A module for PHP applications that use MySQL databases
+    qt3-MySQL: MySQL drivers for Qt 3's SQL classes
+    qt-mysql: MySQL driver for Qt's SQL classes
+    ruby-mysql: A Ruby interface to MySQL
+    tcl-mysqltcl: MySQL interface for Tcl
+Files

+    Control script
+           /usr/lib/systemd/system/mariadb.service

+    Binaries
+        /usr/bin/mysqld_safe - Server application
+        /usr/bin/mysql - Client application (part of the mariadb package) /usr/bin/mysqldump - Backup utility (part of the mariadb package)

+    Configuration files
+        /etc/my.cnf (part of the mariadb-libs package)

+            [mysqld]
+            datadir=/var/lib/mysql
+            socket=/var/lib/mysql/mysql.sock
+            user=mysql
+            # Disabling symbolic-links is recommended to prevent assorted security risks
+            symbolic-links=0

+            [mysqld_safe]
+            log-error=/var/log/mysqld.log
+            pid-file=/var/run/mysqld/mysqld.pid

+        Let's look at the files on the filesystem: cd /var/lib/mysql ; ls -lha (Each directory is a database) Usage

+    Use a client to connect to the server and then run commands on the server.

+    Connect to mariadb-server using mysql text-based client: mysql -u lee.dowdle -h host -p databasename
+    -p = prompt for password
+    databasename = set database to "use"

+    Creating a database:

+         mysql> create database whatever;

+    Choosing a database to use:

+         mysql> show databases;
+         mysql> use databasename;
+         mysql> show tables;
+         mysql> describe tablename;

+    Creating a table:

+         See tutorial link below.
+         Example:
+              mysql> CREATE TABLE pet (name VARCHAR(20), owner VARCHAR(20), -> species VARCHAR(20), sex CHAR(1), birth DATE, death DATE);

+    Give a user access to a database: mysql> grant all on whatever.* to user@host identified by 'password';

+    Record actions:
+    INSERT, UPDATE, SELECT, DELETE

+    Please see MySQL's tutorial.

+Backups

+    mysqldump -u root -p --all-databases --hex-blob --routines --triggers > mysql-complete-backup.sql
+        > = redirect output to a file since stdout is the default You can get massive disk savings by compressing the .sql (120MB -> 25MB) Of course you can do per-user backups, see man page for full details What kind of file is an .sql file?
+A flat text file with .sql statements.

+    To import from an .sql file, just redirect from a file.
+Example: mysql -u user -h hostname -p databasename < database.sql }}
 }}